geisera/ai-sun-tzu/README.md

 2. When was M&S founded?
 3. Are alligators allowed at work?

+> This project was forked from [this repository](https://github.com/dabit3/semantic-search-nextjs-pinecone-langchain-chatgpt).

-> The base of this project was guided by [this Node.js tutorial](https://www.youtube.com/watch?v=CF5buEVrYwo), with some restructuring and ported over to Next.js.
+> The base of that project was guided by [this Node.js tutorial](https://www.youtube.com/watch?v=CF5buEVrYwo), with some restructuring and ported over to Next.js.
 You can also follow them [here](https://twitter.com/Dev__Digest/status/1656744114409406467) on Twitter!

 ### Getting your data

-I recommend checking out [GPT Repository Loader](https://github.com/mpoon/gpt-repository-loader) which makes it simple to turn any GitHub repo into a text format, preserving the structure of the files and file contents, making it easy to chop up and save into pinecone using my codebase.
+Check out [GPT Repository Loader](https://github.com/mpoon/gpt-repository-loader) which makes it simple to turn any GitHub repo into a text format, preserving the structure of the files and file contents, making it easy to chop up and save into pinecone using my codebase.